 Outdoor clothing manufacturer Patagonia is one example of an organization that uses its far-reaching corporate voice to raise awareness of the challenges facing society, most notably surrounding climate change.

-On its blog The Cleanest Line, Patagonia recently advocated for protecting the Arctic National Wildlife Refuge from development and, in the past, has voiced its support for such events as the People’s Climate March.
+On its blog, The Cleanest Line, Patagonia recently advocated for protecting the Arctic National Wildlife Refuge from development and has previously voiced its support for such events as the People’s Climate March.

 In addition, the company launched Patagonia Action Works in 2017, an online platform that connects people to nearby environmental activism opportunities.
 Since the tool’s inception, it’s been used to support grassroots campaigns to defend wild buffalo in Montana and preserve Oregon’s high desert, among other efforts.